arichornlover/YTNoTracking/README.md

 # YTNoTracking
-An iOS YouTube Tweak that removes Tracking Parameters in the YouTube App.
+An iOS YouTube Tweak that disables Tracking Parameters in the YouTube App.

+## Supported YouTube versions
+Version 16.05.7 and newer.
+Older versions are unsupported.